willwiz/NordslettenSummerSchool/README.md

 ### Before Getting Started

-Before you get started, make sure to install python.
+Before you get started, make sure to install Python.
 To avoid contaminating your default Python setup, please use a virtual environment.

 To create a virtual environment, e.g. in .venv of the current working directory, use the command
 ```console